 Castelvecchi, D. (2024).
 Researchers built an ‘AI Scientist’ — what can it do?.
 Nature. https://www.nature.com/articles/d41586-024-02842-3

-Dr. Erasmo Cadena is a postdoctoral researcher at Ghent University’s Faculty of Biosciences Engineering, specializing in sustainability assessments and environmental sciences.
-With a PhD from the Autonomous University of Barcelona, he focuses on bio-based economy, waste management, and aquaculture.
+Dr. Erasmo Cadena is a postdoctoral researcher at Ghent University’s Faculty of Bioscience Engineering, specializing in sustainability assessments and environmental sciences.
+He holds a Ph.D. from the Autonomous University of Barcelona, focused on sustainability and environmental sciences.
+His expertise includes bio-based economy, waste management, and aquaculture.
+As co-founder of Greenminds, he bridges research and practice to promote sustainability and environmental awareness.